chakra-ui/panda/website/pages/docs/references/cli.md

 ## `panda cssgen`

-Generate the css from files
+Generate the CSS from files.

 ### Flags